torrvision/straighttoshapes/README.md

 #### **--Zero-shot segmentation--**

 ##### 1. Quantitative results
 The following evaluation has been performed on 8037 images from the COCO (80 categories) val set using our embedding (50) model trained on train+val SBD set.
 These images have objects strictly from the 60 categories that are not in common with PASCAL-VOC (20 categories) dataset.
-The code to run this evalulation experiment is a modification over the coco-evaluation (matlab) code and can be found [here](https://github.com/saumya-jetley/ZeroShotSeg_cocomAPI).
+The code to run this evaluation experiment is a modification over the COCO-evaluation (matlab) benchmark code and can be found [here](https://github.com/saumya-jetley/ZeroShotSeg_cocomAPI).

 | Archi.| Shape space         |mAP@0.5 (all)|mAP@0.5 (large)|AR@0.5 (large)|
 | ------|---------------------|:-----------:|:-------------:|:-------------:|